 A year since my move, my life in Belgium is more than bearable.
 Friends make a bad place bearable, and a good place fantastic.
 Where would you be without them?

 Of course, you can’t bring your friends from home with you when moving to a foreign land, one of the toughest things is making the effort to get out there and meet people – especially when you really would just like to carry on unpacking the boxes and checking out the new scenery.

 Here are my 10 pointers on how you might go about finding people you want to start sharing a bit of your life in Belgium with:

 Ask friends to put you in touch with people who already live there

 Very obvious, yes, but it’s very useful to be put in touch with people who are already in the place.
-They know the ins and outs and when you need a favour or don’t know how things work, they can give you a hand.
+They know the ins and outs and when you need a favor or don’t know how things work, they can give you a hand.
 Even better, if they’re from your home country, they’ll understand just exactly what niggles you about your new home.

 Of course, the whole point of moving to a new city is to experience a new culture, but these expat communities can help you meet local Belgians as well.
 At the InterNations gatherings in Brussels – which can get reasonably wild (you first have to prove why you are an international citizen) – membership also includes Belgians looking to meet international residents.
 The first time I went out socially in Brussels was with a group of people I met through expat-blog.com.
 They were all very cool and weren’t treating it as a match-making service, although messages via this service since then have made me realize that I may just have been very lucky.